 Patch a ceiling hole

 The baseboard heater cover just needed a light sand, some metal primer and then an application of the same latex paint we used for the walls (which we applied with a tiny foam roller).
+WOW does it ever look better (and newer).

-How to paint a radiator wall colour
+How to paint a metal radiator the same color as the wall

 Share: